ahkeno/bookworm/README.md

 # BookWorm
+I create this project under
+1) re-usable components
+2) Clean Code
+3) Efficient Performance by Using Angular - 6, Typescript and ES6

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.4.This project is start the idea of collection(GoodRead) of the books I read and quotes.